 The torque is unbelievable and available at every instant.

 The bike is super-fast and I had it at 250 km/h before slowing down.
 It felt as if it wanted to take me to 300 km/h.
 On gravel and in Sport mode, with all the power available and with the electronic aids off, some riders will struggle to keep the bike under control.
 That’s when Off-road mode makes it a lot easier.

 Ride and Handling

-The WP-suspension works excellently, as usual.
-And the different set-ups you can choose from help a lot when going through different types of terrain.
+The WP suspension is excellently, as usual.
+And the different set-ups to choose from help a lot when passing through different types of terrain.
 Most of the time I rode in Comfort mode, even on the dirt tracks, and it never bottomed out.

 The ride on this bike is great.
 It’s a superb adventure bike on gravel and a very comfortable superbike on tar.
 My only complaint is that the seat felt a bit too wide when I stood up on the pegs, and I felt as if I sat in the seat foam later on, as opposed to sitting on it.
 It’s too soft.

 Like: The whole bloody bike, but especially the great power and solid, but lightweight feel of the ride.

 Dislike: The effort to get the ABS and MTC tuned off and the fact that it goes to default every time the bike is switched off.